Horttcore/wp-block/README.md

 ## Usage

-There are three main ways to work with WordPress blocks using this package:
+There are four main ways to work with WordPress blocks using this package:

 1. **BlockManifest** - For registering multiple blocks from a manifest file (recommended for modern block development)
 2. **Block** - For programmatic block registration with custom PHP rendering
 3. **BlockVariations** - For registering block variations to extend existing blocks
+4. **BlockDefaults** - For overriding default attribute values of blocks

 ## Examples